ghubr/ghubr/README.md

-- 👋 Hi, I’m @ghubr
+Hi,
-- 👀 I’m interested in environmental issues, data science and data evaluation
+- I’m interested in environmental issues, data science and data evaluation
-- 🌱 I’m currently learning python, pandas and keras
+- I’m currently learning python, pandas and keras
-- 💞️ I’m looking to collaborate on data evaluation
+- I’m looking to collaborate on data evaluation

 <!---
 ghubr/ghubr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.